aws-samples/aws-online-data-migration-workshop/kinesis/README.md

 To run the metric generator, we use Cloud9, which is an online development environment.

 1. Using the Chrome session in your RDP session, navigate to the AWS console.
-At the top of the screen, click Services and type & select **Cloud9**
+At the top of the screen from the search bar, type  & select **Cloud9**

     -   Click on **Create environment**
     -   Enter a name for instance SaaS producer and click **Next**